Jamaican Cornmeal Porridge

 Pro Tips By Neha

-Mixing the cornmeal with little cold water before cooking avoids the formation of lumps.
+Mixing the cornmeal with a little cold water before cooking avoids the formation of lumps.

-Nutmeg and vanilla are a must in this Jamaican porridge, so do not miss them.
+Nutmeg and vanilla are essential in this Jamaican porridge, so do not miss them.
 You can adjust the flavorings and milk according to your taste.

 Frequently Asked Questions